Port Hueneme, California: Geography

 Port Hueneme is located on the southwest portion of the Oxnard Plain on the Pacific Ocean.

-According to the United States Census Bureau, the city has a total area of 12.1 km2.
-11.4 km2 of it is land and 0.6 km2 of it (5.35%) is water.
+According to the United States Census Bureau, the city has a total area of 12.1 km2, of which 0.6 km2 (5.35%) is covered by water.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Port Hueneme has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen climate classification, Port Hueneme has a warm-summer Mediterranean climate, Csb on climate maps.